 Next Steps: Protecting Your Bottom Line with Put Options

 Naturally, I’m sure you’re thinking to yourself that there has to be a catch to this.
 There isn’t.
 You do have to purchase the put option, which indeed does cost money on the front end.
-But the question you have to ask yourself is: would you rather spend a few cents per bushel up front for peace of mind knowing you have your downside protected or would you rather risk losing an undetermined amount of money if prices fall and you don’t have that downside protection?
-Maybe I’m incorrect, but knowing how much these markets can move, I would think that making sure I’m protecting my bottom line would be the number one priority even if it costs me a little bit up front.
-But, to each their own.
+But the question you should ask yourself is: would you rather spend a few cents per bushel up front for peace of mind knowing you have your downside protected or would you rather risk losing an undetermined amount of money if prices fall and you don’t have that downside protection?
+Knowing how much these markets can move, I’d personally consider protecting my bottom line to be my number one priority, even if it costs me a little bit up front.